mesosphere/dcos-kafka-service/README.md

 ### Configurations

-The “disk” configuration value is denominated in MB.
-We recommend you set the configuration value `log_retention_bytes` to a value smaller than the indicated “disk” configuration.
+The "disk" configuration value is denominated in MB.
+We recommend you set the configuration value `log_retention_bytes` to a value smaller than the indicated "disk" configuration.
+See [instructions for customizing these values](#configure-kafka-broker-properties).

 #### Pitfalls of Managing Configurations Outside of the Framework